kfl02/elk_dissecting/README.md

-# Dissecting the Elk Pi Board
+# Dissecting the Elk Pi and Black Board